Letter of Resignation

 Should I resign by letter or in person?

-It is usually a better option to resign in person, by meeting with your manager in a private space.
-However, you should also use this meeting as a chance to hand over your letter of resignation.
+It is usually a better option to notify your employer that you will be resigning before handing them a formal resignation letter.
+This allows both sides time to organise a meeting, in person or video call, to discuss the terms of your resignation.
+However, you should also use this meeting as a chance to hand over your Letter of Resignation.
 When ending employment, it is always better to have everything in writing.

 After submitting my Letter of Resignation, what are the next steps before leaving my role?